English Orientation Packet

 GOOD TIME CREDIT

-In any commitment for incarceration in a county jail or detention facility, other than the Utah Sate Prison, the custodail authority may in its discretion and upon good behavior of the inmate allow up to 10 day credit against the sentene to e served for every 30 days served or up to two days credit for every 10 days served when the period to be served is less than 30 days if:
+Good time credit is authorized by Utah Code 76-3-402.
+This code states, “the custodial authority may in its discretion and upon good behavior of the inmate allow up to 10 days credit against the sentence to be served for every 30 days served or up to two days credit for every 10 days served.”
+The courts reserve the right to order that no good time credit be given.

 GRIEVANCE PROCESS

-The grievance system is the means for resolving prisoner complaints related to (but not limited to) policies, procedures, practices, regulations, conditions, and staff conduct.
-In general, all prisoner complaints and issues may be addressed except for complaints against decisions and procedures of the Board of Pardons, courts, punitive actions, classification, or housing decisions.
-Retaliation against prisoners for filing grievances is strictly prohibited.
+The grievance system is the means for resolving inmate complaints related to (but not limited to) policies, procedures, practices, regulations, conditions, and staff conduct.
+In general, all inmate complaints and issues may be addressed except for complaints against decisions and procedures of the Board of Pardons, courts, punitive actions, classification, or housing decisions.
+Retaliation against inmates for filing grievances is strictly prohibited.
 Disputes against disciplinary rulings may be addressed through a disciplinary appeal to the Sheriff.
-Appeal forms will be provided following each disciplinary hearing.
-Prisoners are encouraged to resolve their complaints informally if possible at the lowest level, starting with line staff.
+Appeal forms can be found on the tablets and you have five days from the date and time of your hearing to submit an appeal.
+Inmates are encouraged to resolve their complaints informally if possible at the lowest level, starting with line staff.
 Matters which cannot be resolved this way, should be addressed in a level one grievance.
-Level-one grievance forms can be accessed throgh the kiosk or tablet systems.
+Level-one grievance forms can be accessed through the kiosk or tablet systems.

-Prisoners must submit a completed level-one grievance form within seven days of the event in question (after having attempted to resolve the problem informally).
+Inmates must submit a completed level-one grievance form within seven days of the event in question (after having attempted to resolve the problem informally).
 A sergeant will normally respond in writing within seven days from the receipt of the grievance.
-Prisoners who wish to appeal the level-one decision must access and submit, the level two grievance within three days after receiving the level-one decision.
+Inmates who wish to appeal the level-one decision must access and submit, the level two grievance within seven days after receiving the level-one decision.
 This appeal is a level-two final review.
 Jail administration will normally respond within seven days of receipt of the level-two grievance.
 There is no administrative appeal to the ruling of the jail administration.

-Grievances of an emergency nature such as medical issues, release dates, or other matters in which delay would significantly prejudice the prisoner, or expose PCF to liability if not immediately resolved, should be promptly submitted to a shift sergeant.
-The urgency of the request should be identified verbally at the time the grievance is submitted.
+Grievances of an emergency nature such as medical issues, release dates, or other matters in which delay would significantly prejudice the inmate, or expose PCF to liability if not immediately resolved, should be promptly reported to a shift sergeant.
+The urgency of the request should be identified verbally at the time the grievance is reported.

 Inmates requiring assistance in completing the grievance process may enlist the assistance of staff or another inmate.
 Assistance is also available in Spanish.

 The grievance system is not a right.
-Nothing pertaining to the grievance process is intended to create a liberty interest for prisoners.
+Nothing pertaining to the grievance process is intended to create a liberty interest for inmates.
 Abuse of the grievance system is a punishable offense.

 GROOMING AND HYGIENE